jackHotch/Gym-App-Next/notes.md

 ## Convertion to Next and Typescript

-- Fix the of WeightList.tsx
+- Fix the css of the notes textarea
+- Fix the workout number on the `/record/workout/finished` page

+### Things to change on mac

+- add .env file
+- add .env to gitignore

 ## Split